equinor/probabilit/README.md

 ```

 **Example 3 - Mutual fund.**
-Suppose you save 1200 units of money per year and that the yearly interest rate has a distribution `N(1.11, 0.15)`.
+Suppose we save 1200 units of money per year and that the yearly interest rate has a distribution `N(1.11, 0.15)`.
-How much money will you have over a 20 year horizon?
+How much money will we have after 20 years?

 ```pycon
 >>> saved_per_year = 1200